jfmally/playwright-modulejs-setup-project/README.md

   npx playwright show-report
 ```

-The tests will generate Evinced accessibility reports in HTML format for each
+Evinced accessibility reports in HTML format should be generated for each test:
-test:

 - `./test-results/single.html`
 - `./test-results/continuous.html`